Allkams/Fluid-Simulation-3D/MANUAL.md

 5. In visual studio: Right click on the "simulation", and select "Select as startup project".
 6. Change the particle amount in "gameApp.cc" file, there you should find the line `#define particleAmount 50000`, change 50 000 to the desired amount.
 7. For better performace, change "Debug" to "Release" in the top section of visual studios UI.
-8. Press F5 or the button "Local Windows Debugger" to start the simulation
+8. Press F5 or the button "Local Windows Debugger" to start the project

 ## Project Usage
 When project installed and working its time to use the UI and make kaos with the simulation!